Janek79ax/dragon-drain-wpa3-airgeddon-plugin/README.md

 ## Credits
  - Thanks to Mathy Vanhoef for discovering the flaw.
 Original repository: https://github.com/vanhoefm/dragondrain-and-time
  - Thanks to [OscarAkaElvis] for his help in the development of the plugin
- - Thanks to [xpz3] for the research to adapt the original attack to work on all chipsets
+ - Thanks to [xpz3] for the research to adapt the original attack to work with all chipsets

 ## TODO List
  - Do the final review of the language strings by native speaker translators